Endpoint Security allowlist and blocklist

 SAVE

-Coro creates the process record, adds it to the blocklist, and attaches a timestamp indicating when the process was blocked:
+Coro adds the process to the blocklist and attaches a timestamp that shows when the process was blocked:

 info